mrclay/shibalike/README.md

 # Shibalike

-Shibalike is a PHP library for emulating a [Shibboleth](http://en.wikipedia.org/wiki/Shibboleth_%28Internet2%29) environment, and has components to query attributes for a user, persist them tied to a browser cookie, and inject them into the `$_SERVER` array as would a web server module.
+Shibalike is a PHP library for emulating a limited [Shibboleth](http://en.wikipedia.org/wiki/Shibboleth_%28Internet2%29) environment, and has components to query attributes for a user, persist them in a cookie-based session, and inject them into the `$_SERVER` array as would a web server module.

 This allows you to use your own authentication system (based on any mechanism) and attribute provider to sign users into any app with an existing Shibboleth auth module.

+## Design

 The design was based on [this blog post](http://www.mrclay.org/2011/04/16/shibalike-a-php-emulation-of-a-shibboleth-environment/), which laid out the initial concept.

+Unlike Shibboleth, Shibalike's SP ("Service Provider") and IdP ("Identity Provider") junction points must share a common backend storage (filesystem, DB, etc), and have access to each others' browser cookies.
+This limits complexity of implementation, but also ability.

 ## Why?